fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ### Guardian "Mexican Stand-off"

-An honest guardian could track the volume and value of eCash tokens that have been signed whilst they have been in the quorum.
+An honest guardian could track the volume and value of eCash notes that have been signed whilst they have been in the quorum.
 They would also be aware of their own up-time.

 Using these two data points they could estimate the likely hood of debasement if the level of redemptions to the mint causes the can raise alarm on increased redemptions of honest